 - LeRoy Gardner Weaver and Margaret Deborah LeGrand appeared in the US federal census of 1 June 1860 in Selma, Dallas County, Alabama.
 Other members of the household included Mary LeGrand Weaver, Natalie Weaver, Lilly LeGrand Weaver and Eugenia LeGrand Weaver.
 L. G. Weaver appears in the 1860 Slave Schedule with 5 slaves and 0 slave houses.

 - Margaret Deborah LeGrand died on 25 August 1867 at age 32.

 - Her husband LeRoy Gardner Weaver became a widower at her death.

-- She was buried at Old Live Oak Cemetery in Selma, Dallas County, Alabama.
+- She was interred at Old Live Oak Cemetery, Selma, Dallas County, Alabama.